-2. Solving technical issues in the UNU model
+2. Solving technical issues in the UNU - Keys classification in the calculation model which supports the Draft Implementing Regulation.

-In the stakeholder consultation phase of the Draft Implementing Regulation, EucoLight drew the attention of the Commission to important technical issues for lighting associated with the electronic tool for the calculation of the quantity of WEEE generated developed by the UNU.
+At earlier stages, EucoLight has drawn the attention of the Commission to important technical issues for lighting associated with the electronic tool for the calculation of the quantity of WEEE generated developed by the UNU.
 It is important to verify that these points have now been solved in the final version submitted for vote by the Member States.

-• Change of wording of specific UNU-Keys and change of allocation of UNU-Keys: Some UNU-Keys were poorly defined and not correctly aligned with the legally applicable EEE categories contained in WEEE Recast Directive.
-The Commission responded to our request, and the UNU adjusted some of the definitions, to better align with the directive.
-In particular, we seek confirmation that the following changes are now accurately reflected in the final version for voting:
+• Change of wording of specific UNU-Keys and change of allocation of UNU-Keys: Some UNU-Keys included in the calculation tool were poorly defined and not correctly aligned with the legally applicable EEE categories contained in WEEE Recast Directive.
+The Commission responded to our request, and the Commission in previous drafts of the Implementation act regulation adjusted the definitions, to better align with the Directive.
+In particular, we seek confirmation that the following changes are now accurately reflected in the final version of the calculation tool which supports the Draft Implementing Regulation: